This Oslo city break was part of a 14-day Eurail trip from Oslo to Bodo that I took with my six-year-old son.

 Travel Tip: When you’re traveling to a time zone ahead of yours it’s best to go straight into the day without sleeping and then get a full 8 hours at bedtime (more for kids of course).

 Today we had an open agenda with a key to the city.
-Of course our main focus is always finding places related to fairy tales, folklore, legends and mythology so, our first choice was to head back to the Akershus Fortress, the model for the castle in Disney’s, Frozen.
-More on places in Norway related to Frozen here.
+Of course, our main focus is always finding places related to fairy tales, folklore, legends, and mythology.

 So we took the long way…